Bonfire night will be very different this year as a second national lockdown means all organised events are off.

 The new lockdown rules come in on 5 November.

 Lots of people will still be marking the event, just at home.

 Why is it celebrated and where did it all come from?

 Keep reading our bumper guide below to find out.

 On 5 November, people across the UK celebrate Bonfire Night with fireworks, bonfires, sparklers and toffee apples.

 The reason we do it is because it's the anniversary of a failed attempt to blow up the Houses of Parliament.

-What was the Gunpowder Plot?
+This was called the Gunpowder Plot.